AntMarras/mcpmocker/README.md

 # McpMocker - A MCP server for AI Development

 ## Overview

 **McpMocker** is a lightweight **Model Context Protocol (MCP) server** designed to help build, test, and experiment with AI tool integrations, inspired by [JSONPlaceholder](https://jsonplaceholder.typicode.com/) and [apimocker](https://apimocker.com/) projects.

 ---

-## Design Decisions
+## Implementation Rationale

+### Token Efficiency

-* LLM tokens cost money, so McpMocker uses [TOON (Token-Oriented Object Notation)](https://github.com/toon-format/toon) to minimize token usage while remaining human-readable.
+LLM tokens cost money, so McpMocker uses [TOON (Token-Oriented Object Notation)](https://github.com/toon-format/toon) to minimize token usage while remaining human-readable.
+This allows large datasets to be processed efficiently without sacrificing clarity.

+### Deterministic Data Generation

+[Data generation](docs/data.md) for large datasets (such as comments) is deterministic and reproducible, so all data is generated via script.

 ---